The Fairbairn Sykes Fighting Knives

 • Top nuts

-Over the years much has been made of the differences in top nuts and the marks impressed into them.
+Top Nuts: Over the years much has been made of the differences in top nuts and the marks impressed into them.
 According to Robt.
-Wilkinson Latham in his excellent book on Wilkinson kniat least some of the brass nuts were made by an automotive parts mfgr.
-That makes complete sense to me.
-They are not unlike the nuts on the ends of sparkplugs.
+Wilkinson Latham in his excellent book on Wilkinson knives at least some of the brass nuts were made on automated machinery.
+They come is many styles and in either brass or steel.
+The exposed ones are crushed slightly and marked by clamping them into the jaws of a vise during assembly.
+Once they are tightened the tang is peened over to prevent the nut from loosening or the handle twisting.

 Picture